 The above diseases and infections are an approximation of the common categories your hedgehog might be affected by so that you know the severity of these ailments.

 As more studies are conducted on these pets, vets and professional caregivers can identify more health issues than they are susceptible to.

 It would help if you did not have to worry about most of these diseases with proper keeping, routine visits to the vet, and committed care.

 How Can You Tell if They Are Sick?

 As we have mentioned before in this article, the majority of hedgehog sicknesses and diseases come with the same set of symptoms.

-In some instances, you might see some specific symptoms that tell what is wrong with the pet right away.
+In some instances, you might see specific symptoms that tell what is wrong with the pet immediately.

 More often than not, though, all you would observe is the combination of weight loss, dehydration, and loss of appetite.

-This is why we recommend getting your pet checked as soon as you observe that they are behaving outside of the norm.
+This is why we recommend getting your pet checked as soon as you observe that they behave outside the norm.

 Do Hedgehogs Carry Diseases to Humans?